wharfkit/website/src/lib/docs/AccountKit/UndelegateMethod.md

 # Undelegate

-The `undelegate` method allows Antelope account owners to undelegate CPU or bandwidth resources from their account.
+The `undelegate` method allows Antelope account owners to undelegate (unstake) CPU or NET resources from their account.

 ## Usage